Santiago de Murcia: Biography

 Although two of the surviving manuscript collections of Murcia's music – "Passacalles y obras" and "Codice Saldivar no. 4" – came to light in Mexico in modern times, they were most probably taken there at a later date by subsequent owners.
 It now seems unlikely that Santiago de Murcia actually travelled to Mexico himself.
 "Passacalles y obras" is dedicated to a certain Joseph Alvarez de Saavedra, but it is not known whether this is the same "Joseph Alvarez" who died in Puebla in 1737.

 Apparently Andriani had trading links with Latin America, especially with Chile and Mexico.
 The most likely scenario is that Murcia made manuscript copies of his music for patrons which were exported to the New World.

 Later in his life, in 1729, he signed a declaration of poverty.
 He died in Madrid in 1739.

-One of the important aspects of the music of Murcia is his interest in a wide range of pre-existing music for guitar, including that by Spanish, French and Italian composers, and in popular dance forms which probably originated in Africa (rather than Mexico).
+One of the important aspects of the music of Murcia is his interest in a wide range of pre-existing music for guitar.
 Thus the collections offer works of different styles grouped next to one another, which certainly offers a rich and varied panorama of the baroque repertoire for guitar.

 On 18 September 2006, it was reported in the newspaper El Mercurio that the manuscript of music by Santiago de Murcia Cifras selectas de guitarra dating from 1722 had been discovered in Chile.
 The discovery was made by the musicologist Alejandro Vera from the Music Institute at Pontificia Universidad Catolica de Chile.
 The music consists of French and Spanish dances.